 To prove who is liable for your accident, you must show:

 From this snapshot of the aspects of a vehicle accident lawsuit, it should be clear that these cases are complex, such that you may not want to go it alone and represent yourself.
 And you don’t have to.
-If you’ve been in a motorcycle accident, contact an experienced motorcycle attorney, who can provide guidance about your legal options through a free, no-obligation case evaluation and determine the best recourse in your case.
+If you’ve been in a motorcycle accident, contact an experienced motorcycle accident attorney, who can provide guidance about your legal options through a free, no-obligation case evaluation and determine the best recourse in your case.